 As if writing a great speech isn’t enough of an achievement, guess what?
 Now you’ve got to read the thing out.

-However, we can’t deny that you do look pretty awesome if you manage to memorise your speech and perform it ‘off-book’.
+Now, we can’t deny that you do look pretty awesome if you manage to memorise your speech and perform it ‘off-book’.
 This allows you to focus on the delivery, maintain eye contact and generally entertain your adoring masses.

 1 – GO LOUD AND GO PROUD

 It’s hardly revolutionary, but if you want the speech to get stuck in your head, keep reading it out loud to anyone who’ll listen: your mum, your best friend, even your cat.
 Anyone will do.
 Experts say vocalising something gives us up to 10% better memory retention.
-And that’s better than nothing!

 No one around?
 Then record the speech on a phone and watch it back as much as you can.
 Yes, you’ll have to put up with your own voice, but it’ll be worth it.
+Make your speech your soundtrack leading up to the big day.
+Listen to it on your commute, recite it in the shower, read it before going to bed.
+Get to the point you’re are bored by it.

 2 – GET IT WRITE